-58.534G Design and Analysis in Experimental Research
+58.534G Design and Analysis in Experimental Research S1 or S2 L2

 For the student who intends to carry out quantitative research in his project or thesis.
-Designs usually employed in experimental and quasi-experimental research together with the analysis of data; eg single-sample correlation and regression designs, two-group designs, factorial analysis of variance designs including those with repeated measures, and analysis of covariance.
+Designs usually employed in experimental and quasi-experimental research together with the analysis of data, eg single-sample correlation and regression designs, two-group designs, factorial analysis of variance designs including those with repeated measures, and analysis of covariance.
 Computer experience provided where appropriate.